 1. Drive Around The Entire Island of Barbados

-In order to get the best price book online here on Rentalcars.com Renting a car in Barbados is really easy and driving is relatively easy as well.
-Barbados drive on the left, which may sound intimidating but we have always gotten a hang of it really quick.
-Just always look both ways, right-hand turns can be tricky.
+To get the best price, book online here on Discovercars.com.
+Renting a car in Barbados is really easy, and driving is relatively easy as well.
+Barbados drive on the left, which may sound intimidating, but we have always got the hang of it really quickly.
+Just always look both ways.
+Right-hand turns can be tricky.

 2. Immerse Yourself in History at Bathsheba Village

 The East Coast plays host to the fishing village of Bathsheba.
 The village takes its name from the wife of King David – Bathsheba – a rather vain lady who enjoyed bathing in milk to keep her skin feeling silky smooth.
 It’s said that the foaming sea at Bathsheba looks a lot like her milky bath and does the same wonderous things for the skin.

 Bathsheba is dotted with restaurants, guest houses, and a few rum shops – when in Barbados, do as the Bajans!
 You will find also holiday cottages frequented by locals -a sure-fire sign that a place is worth a visit.